 Forced arbitration, which was one focus of the massive Google Walkout in November, generally means that workers cannot take their employers to court for any complaints but must settle their disputes internally.

-During the November protest, organizers demanded the Mountain View, Calif. company to end forced arbitration for sexual assault as well as discrimination.
+During the November protest, organizers demanded the company led by CEO Sundar Pichai end forced arbitration for sexual assault as well as discrimination.
 After being pressured, the tech giant ended the practice, but only for sexual harassment and sexual assault claims.
 They also made the change retroactive for sexual harassment claims that were not already in arbitration at the time of the announcement.

 Now a group called Googlers For Ending Forced Arbitration has launched a campaign on Twitter and Instagram to pressure other Silicon Valley firms into changing their policies in three crucial ways: First, they want arbitration to be optional for all types of disputes between employers and any employees, temps or contractors.
 Second, they want to end any class-action waivers that prevent employees from banding together to file lawsuits.
 And lastly, they don't want any gag rule on arbitration proceedings, so that such proceedings and settlements could be made public.